masterharsh/todo-GOswagger-service/README.md

 # todo-GOswagger-service
 This is a todo service implemented using GO-Swagger OpenAPI specification.
+This is inspired by the example in go-swagger documentation.

 **Installation**
 1- Clone the repository.